saviogl/saviogl.github.io/_posts/2016-03-08-unix-overview-for-macosx-users-part-V.markdown

 $ who > users
 ```

-Notice that no output appears at the terminal.
+Notice that no output appears on the terminal.
 This is because the output has been redirected from the default standard output device (the terminal) into the specified file.
-If you would check ***users*** file you'll see all the outputted data provided by ***who***:
+If you check ***users*** file you'll see all the outputted data provided by ***who***:

 ``` bash
 $ who > users